alexandrainst/fresco-stat/README.md

 generalized the attributes about individuals and outputs the number of individuals in each income bracket for each choice of generalized attributes.

-Each demo should take between 30s to a few minutes to run on a modern laptop.
+Each demo should take between 30s to a few minutes to run with both instances on the same machine, and a bit longer if

 <!-- CONTRIBUTING -->
 ## Contributing